IncredibleProgress/sweetheart.py/README.md

 In other cases omit the `--webapp` option and open manually the indicated url in a webbrowser.

-## Epilog: your new incredible life starts now !
+## Epilog: a new incredible life starts now

-Even at this early step, sweetheart allows to make a lot by yourself.
-Enjoy discovering and learning how coding can help and support you, using best raw materials widely used by GAFAM and others!
+Even at this early step, sweetheart allows you to make a lot by yourself.
+Enjoy discovering and learning how coding can help and support you, using amazing raw materials widely used by GAFAM and others!